Staff

 Role: Rechtsanwalt

 Rigo Wenning joined W3C in 1999 with a focus on privacy and digital signatures.
-He works as Legal counsel in team-legal and on Linked data
+He currently works as member of the legal team, is team contact for the Patents & Standards Interest Group and works on Linked data projects.

 Tara Whalen